Last Updated on September 6, 2023 by Tim Wells

 Android TV Performance

 I’ve got to give credit where credit is due.
-The Ematic AGT419 was a lot better than I was expecting it to be.
+The Ematic AGT419 was a lot better than I expected it to be.

 ..and that’s what made this box so impressive.